direktiv/direktiv-knative-source/README.md

 ## Testing

 To test the components an event receiver is required.
 Knative provides an event display service to log events.
 The following examples applies to Direktiv environments.
-For other environments please remove the label and annotation.
+For other environments please remove the label and annotation because they are [Direktiv](https://github.com/direktiv/direktiv) specific.

 *Test Event Receiver*
 ```yaml